 - Nymphs only start to grow into adults when they have their first feed.
 However, nymph doesn’t need to bite after their hatching.
 A nymph can wait for weeks or even months before it feeds for the first time.

-- Once they start to take feed get a bit of color in its body.
+- Once they start to take feed, get a bit of color in their body.

 - It may be slightly rounder in shape.

 - They are still hard to see for some time.

 - Nymphs need to feed three to five times before they can become an adult.

 - They could be drifting around your house for approximately one year before you even notice them.

 Nymphs Growth in Length

 - 2nd stage —2 mm

 The adult females laid their eggs, and bed bugs hatched from these eggs.
 The eggs are nearly impossible to see unless they are right in front of your nose because they only stretch the size of a pinhead.
 The female bed bugs can only lay one to five eggs per day.
 Throughout their lifespan, a female can lay a total of 500 eggs.
 Their eggs are approximately 1 mm in length with white color.
 An egg will mark with a small eyespot after five days.